Learn how to import multiple contacts into an existing or new address book.

-- You can import Excel, CSV, TXT and ZIP formats into the system.
+- You can only import Excel, CSV, TXT and ZIP file formats.

-- Select the first option - Add a list of contacts from an Excel or CSV file.
+- On the Import contacts page, select Add a list of contacts from an Excel or CSV file.

 - Select Upload.

-On the data mapping page, click on the dropdown menu of each field and select the appropriate contact data field for each column, or create a new contact data field by selecting Add new data field.
+On the data mapping page, expand the drop-down menu of each field and select the appropriate contact data field for each column, or create a new contact data field by selecting Add new data field.

 If your file contains consent data, then you'll need to map any columns to the appropriate consent fields in the dropdown - 'consentdatetime', 'consentip', 'consenttext', 'consenturl' and 'consentuseragent'.
 You don't need to include all five consent fields to be able to map this type of data successfully.